jeffreycwitt/pl339/docs/08-information-and-semantics.md

 So, as our text states:

 {:#environmental-information-covers-the}
 > "Environmental information covers the first part of the naturalization, the natural transfer of information.
-The tree’s age is communicated to its own physical structure.
+The tree’s age is communicated by its own physical structure.
 But an observer must still interpret the structure to extract the information" <span class="citation" data-reading="3JMTBWNW=>p.
 46" data-annotation="https://hyp.is/2TPegAC_EeusYFsuxtnHpA/s3.amazonaws.com/lum-faculty-jcwitt-public/pl399/Ilari_2013_Naturalized_Information,_chapter_3.pdf"/>

 "Environmental Information" seems to cover the transfer of information, but we need to question how an agent can interpret that information, identify a reference, or identify a meaning (which is perhaps three ways of saying the same thing).